heshammamdouh1997XX/Projects/setup-Projects/setup_shuffle_windows.md

-# Install Shuffle.io in windows
+# Install Shuffle.io in windows using Docker

 1- Make sure you have Docker and git(for downloading) installed, and that you have a minimum of 4Gb of RAM available.
 More RAM = better.